Planetech0071/Planetech0071/README.md

 ## 👋 Heya.
 Planetech here.

 > Developer from ITALY.
-I build Discord bots with discord.py mostly, but started shifting towards AI and CyberSecurity.
+I build Automations for Companies mostly, and started shifting towards AI and CyberSecurity.

 > I am currently working on an app that pulls live location data from phones with OpenStreetMap to process and analyze movements.